-- 1. The Applicants are the legal owners of the Property and have standing to appear before the Board regarding the requested relief. - 2.
-Denial of the requested relief will impose an unnecessary hardship upon the Applicants.
+- 1. The Applicants have standing to appear before the Board regarding the requested relief. - 2.
+Denial of the requested relief will impose an unnecessary hardship upon the Applicants. - 3.
+The hardship is not self imposed, and is due to the unique physical circumstances and/or characteristics of the Property. - 4.
+The approval of the requested relief is necessary to enable the Applicants' reasonable use of the Property.

-- 3. The hardship is not self imposed, and is due to the unique physical circumstances of the Property and the location of the existing dwelling on the lot. - 4.
-The approval of the requested relief is necessary to enable the reasonable use of the Property. - 5.
-The variance granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
+- 5. The variance granted by the Board will not alter the essential character of the neighborhood or the zoning district in which it is located, will not substantially impair the appropriate use of adjacent properties and will not be detrimental to the public welfare. - 6.
 The variance granted by the Board represents the minimum that will afford relief from the hardship.